Cog-Creators/Red-DiscordBot/docs/cog_guides/core.rst

 **Description**

 Toggle whether to enable fuzzy command search for the server.

+This allows the bot to identify potential misspelled commands and offer corrections.

+..
+Note:: This can be processor intensive and may be unsuitable for larger servers.

 Default is for fuzzy command search to be disabled.